 On the whole, SKUs are versatile tools that streamline various aspects of business operations, from inventory management and sales to reporting and customer service.
 They provide a standardized and efficient way to organize, track, and manage products throughout their lifecycle.

-Tools and software for managing SKU numbers
+Tools for managing SKU numbers

 There are several software programs available to help businesses manage their SKU numbers.
 These programs can help with everything from assigning SKU numbers to tracking inventory levels.